-Never start or move the machine until you are sure all bystanders have cleared the area.
+Ensure that all bystanders have cleared the area.

 Before leaving the combine seat for any reason, follow this entire procedure:

 - 1. Park the combine on level ground if possible. - 2.
 Lower the header fully. - 3.
 Place all controls in neutral, and engage the combine brake. - 4.
 Shut down the engine, and remove the key from the ignition. - 5.
 Wait for all movement to stop before leaving the operator's seat.